backstage/backstage/docs/features/techdocs/how-to-guides.md

 a new component, can get a TechDocs site up and running automatically.
 Ready for them to start write technical documentation.

-The purpose of this how-to guide is therefore to walk you through how to add the required configuration and some default markdown files to your new template.
+The purpose of this how-to guide is to walk you through how to add the required configuration and some default markdown files to your new template.
 You can use the [react-ssr-template](https://github.com/backstage/software-templates/tree/main/scaffolder-templates/react-ssr-template) as a reference when walking through the steps.

 Prerequisites:

-- An existing software template including a `template.yaml` together with a skeleton folder including at least an `catalog-info.yaml`.
+- An existing software template including a `template.yaml` together with a skeleton folder including at least a `catalog-info.yaml`.

 1. Update your component's entity description by adding the following lines to the `catalog-info.yaml` in your skeleton folder.